jackd248/db-sync-tool/documentation/CONFIG.md

 }
 ```

-### Temporary dump directory
+### (Temporary) dump directory

 Normally is the script creating the sql dump in the `home` directory of the given ssh user.
-If this directory is not writable, you can specify an alternative directory in the `host.json`, where the temporary sql dump will be saved:
+If this directory is not writable or you want to export the database automatically in another directory, you can specify an alternative directory in the `host.json`, where the temporary sql dump will be saved:

 ```json
 {